Ehlers-Danlos syndrome, Joint hypermobility, and temporomandibular disorders in younger patients

 The problem of fluid buildup in TMJ patients, a jaw joint trying to stabilize by swelling is a chronic and long-term problem of the degenerative joint disease

-In 2017 study, doctors publishing in The Journal of Headache and Pain (14) made the observation that when patients with TMJ and fatigue clenched their teeth, already elevated levels of inflammatory markers (inflammation) increased in the jaw muscle, BUT, there was no correlation between this increased inflammation and the jaw muscle pain and fatigue the patients were experiencing.
+In a 2017 study, doctors publishing in The Journal of Headache and Pain (14) made the observation that when patients with TMJ and fatigue clenched their teeth, already elevated levels of inflammatory markers (inflammation) increased in the jaw muscle, BUT, there was no correlation between this increased inflammation and the jaw muscle pain and fatigue the patients were experiencing.

 What does this mean?